shahanakattil/MS-900-Lab-Content/Module-3-M365-Business-Management-Capabilities.md

 1. Open a new browser window and log in to the office365 center at https://www.office.com.

 1. When prompted enter the username and password of the user which you have created in the the Exercise 1 task 1.
-For example Odl_User-<inject key="DeploymentID" enableCopy="false"/>.
+For example, Odl_User-<inject key="DeploymentID" enableCopy="false"/>.

 1. In the Office365 portal click on the **App launcher** at the top left corner.